UCLA-VAST/AutoBridge/README.md

 - Sometimes the mip package complains that "multiprocessing" cannot be found, but running it the second time things will work out

-- in the divide-and-conquer approach, if a region is packed close to the max_usage_ratio, then it's possible that the next split will fail because a function is atomic and cannot be split into two sub regions.
-The current work-around is to increase the max_usage_ratio a little
+- in the divide-and-conquer approach, if a region is packed close to the max_usage_ratio, then it's possible that the next split will fail because a function cannot be split into two sub regions.
+The current work-around is to increase the max_usage_ratio a little bit.

 - Function names in the HLS program should not contain "fifo" or "FIFO"